How to Deliver Your Petition

-- Your team should include individuals who you trust and can reply on when handling our campaign.
+Your team should include individuals who you trust and can rely on when handling your campaign.
 They can spread the word, handle logistics, provide support on the day of delivery, and assist the media in taking photos.

 Here are some petition delivery event ideas:

-- If you’ve been having trouble reaching your target, you can deliver your petition to them at events where you know they will attend, for example, a Legco meeting.
+If you’ve been having trouble reaching your target, you can deliver your petition to them at an event where you know they will be attending; for example, a LegCo meeting.
 You can deliver your petition while your target is walking along the sidewalk.
 Do this right and it can be very powerful.
-You need to decide when to deliver and make sure you don’t break the laws.
-If the security guard asks you to leave, you need to leave but not make a scene.
+You need to decide when to deliver and make sure you don’t break the law.
+If the security guard asks you to leave, you need to leave without making a scene.

-- Prepare for both positive and negative responses that you may have from your target.
-What if he proposes an alternative?
-What if he rejects to accept your petition?
-What if he does not appear?
+Prepare for both positive and negative responses that you may have from your target.
+What if she/he proposes an alternative?
+What if she/he rejects to accept your petition?
+What if she/he does not appear?

-- Debrief with your team after the event.
-Discuss what are the next steps and the lessons learnt.
+Debrief with your team after the event.
+Discuss what the next steps are and what lessons were learnt.
 Keep the momentum going!

 Feel free to contact us and discuss any of the above.